esheldon/desdb/README.md

 There are some scripts with pre-defined queries.

-    get-red-info.py: Look up all red catalogs and images in the input release and write out their file ids, path info, and external url.
+    * get-red-info: Look up all red catalogs and images in the input release and write out their file ids, path info, and external url.

 Preparation